-If you’re considering a hair transplant surgery, it’s important to be familiar with the procedure, the recovery timeline, and the post-surgery protocols.
-The following is an overview of hair transplants, the healing stages, and what you can expect on the road to a full recovery (and fuller head of hair).
+If you’re considering a hair transplant surgery, it’s important to be familiar with the procedure, the hair transplant recovery timeline, and the post-surgery protocols.
+The following is an overview of average hair transplant results, month-by-month healing stages, and what you can expect on the road to a full recovery (and fuller head of hair).

 How Do Hair Transplants Work?